nmsa/tma-framework-k/development/mysql/README.md

 Another requirement is to have Ceph correctly installed in all machines of Kubernetes cluster and running in its machine.
 All the steps needed to install and to connect Ceph with Kubernetes are described in the `README` file of Ceph folder of this repository.

 ## Installation
 All commands below of the process of MySQL installation are automated in `setup_database.sh`.
-All commands must be executed in Kubernetes Master machine.
+All of the following commands must be executed in Kubernetes Master machine.
 The first step of installing MySQL in Kubernetes cluster is to execute the yaml file that creates and deploys MySQL container into Kubernetes Cluster.
 To do that, you should execute the following command:
  ```sh
 kubectl create -f mysql-deployment.yaml